Kira-Kitsune/open-weather-image/README.md

 ```

 # Contributing
 Before creating an issue, please ensure that it hasn't already been reported/suggested.

-You are free to submit a PR to this repo, please fork first, english and german is the preferred languages.
+You are free to submit a PR to this repo, please fork first, please only communicate in English or German.

 # License
 open-weather-image is available under the MIT license.
 See the LICENSE.md file for more info.

-Copyright &copy; 2022-2023 Kira Kitsune <https://kirakitsune.com>, All rights reserved.
+Copyright &copy; 2022-2024 Kira Kitsune <https://kirakitsune.com>, All rights reserved.